Fodor's Expert Review San Lorenzo

 Contrasting black slate and white marble, so common in Liguria, embellishes the cathedral at the heart of medieval Genoa, inside and out.
-Consecrated in 1118, the church honors Saint Lawrence, who passed through the city on his way to Rome in the 3rd century.
-For hundreds of years the building was used for religious and state purposes such as civic elections.
+Consecrated in 1118, the church honors St. Lawrence, who passed through the city on his way to Rome in the 3rd century.
+For hundreds of years the building was used for both religious and state purposes such as civic elections.
 Note the 13th-century Gothic portal, the fascinating twisted barbershop columns, and the 15th- to 17th-century frescoes inside.
 The last campanile dates from the early 16th century.
-The Museo del Tesoro di San Lorenzo (San Lorenzo Treasury Museum) housed inside has some stunning pieces from medieval goldsmiths and silversmiths, for which medieval Genoa was renowned.
+The Museo del Tesoro di San Lorenzo (San Lorenzo Treasury Museum) inside has some stunning pieces from medieval goldsmiths and silversmiths, work for which medieval Genoa was renowned.